-The birthplace of Haydn's wife (and the Keller family's main residence from 1730 until at least 1741), the "Fernerisches Haus am Hohen Markt" (later to be numbered 526) on Joseph Daniel von Huber's 1778 map of Vienna.
+The birthplace of Haydn's wife (and the Keller family's main residence from 1730 until at least 1741), the "Fernerisches Haus am Hohen Markt" (to be numbered 526 in 1771) on Joseph Daniel von Huber's 1778 map of Vienna (W-Waw, Sammlung Woldan).

 Since Anna Keller signed her marriage contract and her first will "Maria Anna" (names that were also part of Aloisia's name) and appears as "Anna" in other documents, the mistaken identity never became apparent in documents from Haydn's later life.

-Joseph and Anna Haydn, receiving the "Gewähr" (the right of ownership) for their house Windmühle No. 71 on 29 October 1793: "Herr Joseph Haydn, fürstlich Esterhazi:[scher] Capellmeister, und dessen Frau Ehewirthinn Anna empfangen mit magistratischer Bewilligung vom 29ten October dieses Jahrs zugleich die Gewähr um ein Haus und Grund N° 71 in der unteren Steingassen bey Gumpendorf [...]"
-(A-Wsa, Patrimonialherrschaften, B123/8, fol.
+Joseph and Anna Haydn receiving the "Gewähr" (the guaranty of ownership) for their house Windmühle No. 71 on 29 October 1793: "Herr Joseph Haydn, fürstlich Esterhazi[scher] Capellmeister, und dessen Frau Ehewirthinn Anna empfangen mit magistratischer Bewilligung vom 29ten October dieses Jahrs zugleich die Gewähr um ein Haus und Grund N° 71 in der unteren Steingassen bey Gumpendorf [...]"
+(A-Wsa, Patrimonialherrschaften, B123.8, fol.
 105r).

 The entry in the Vienna Totenbeschauprotokoll concerning Franz Schlegelhofer's death in 1755: "Schlegelhofer, Herr Johann Frantz, K:K: Hartschirn Chyrurgus, in Bischof-Hauß am Haÿdenschuß Nachts-Frühe umb 1/2 1.
 Uhr an Blutbrechen versch:[ieden], alt 55.
 Jahr."
-(A-Wsa, TBP 50/2, fol.
+(A-Wsa, Totenbeschreibamt 50/2, fol.
 86r).
 Schlegelhofer's death led to a major reorganisation of the medical supply of the I. & R. Hartschiers (A-Whh, OMeA AA, Karton 49).
 Owing to the 1749-63 gap in the series of Sperrs-Relationen of the Obersthofmarschallamt, Schlegelhofer's probate file is not extant.

-To get an overview of the Keller offspring and to illustrate the flawed genealogical research that led to such a fundamental mix-up in Haydn's biography, we have to look at a list of Johann Peter Keller's fifteen children with their basic biographical dates (and their main forename in bold type).
+To get an overview of the Keller offspring and to illustrate the flawed genealogical research that led to such a fundamental mix-up in Haydn's biography, we must draw up a complete list of Johann Peter Keller's fifteen children with their basic biographical dates (and their main forenames in bold type).

 - Joseph Johann Thomas Keller, baptized on 15 July 1723 (A-Wstm, Tom.
-8, p.
-385), godparents: Thomas Goldt and Johann Georg Ottho.
-Joseph Keller became a court official and by 1785 was employed as registrant at the secret Court Chancellery and Latin Registry.
+8, 385), godparents: Thomas Goldt and Johann Georg Ottho.
+Joseph Keller became a court official and by 1785, was employed as registrant at the secret Court Chancellery and Latin Registry.
 On 18 October 1790 (St. Josef ob der Laimgrube, Tom.
 2, fol.
 18), he married his housekeeper Anna Maria Eschenbrucker (1766–1802) who was 43 years his junior.
 His only child, Karl Joseph, was born on 20 January 1791 (A-Wstm, St. Peter, Tom.
 1, 234) and died on 29 April 1805 (Hernals, Tom.
 5, fol.
 142).
-A highly educated man he owned a huge library and was friends with many men of letters, such as the legendary singer Francesco Benucci.
-In 1797, owing to mental problems, he physically attacked his wife and was brought into an asylum, from which he was released after Haydn had submitted a written pledge in his favor.
+A highly educated man, Joseph Keller owned a huge library (2128 volumes) and was friends with many men of letters, such as the legendary singer Francesco Benucci.
+In 1797, owing to dementia, he physically attacked his wife and was brought into an asylum from which he was released after Joseph Haydn had submitted a written pledge in his favor.
 Joseph Keller died of exhaustion on 10 November 1801 (Wiener Zeitung, 14 November 1801, 4079) in the "Postmeisterhaus" on the Landstraße (today Landstraßer Hauptstraße 61) (A-Wsa, TBP 112a, lit.
 CGK, fol.
 121r), survived by his wife and his son Karl (A-Whh, RHR 104).